pedropereiraassis/API-GetAPet-Node.js_Express_MongoDB/README.md

 MongoDB server in your machine.

 # Running with Docker
-If you want to run all servers (client, api and database) in a container you need to have docker running and then run the command to build and run all containers:
+If you want to start all servers (client, api and database) in containers you need to have docker running and then execute the command to build and run all containers:
 ```
 docker-compose up --build
 ```